basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 at least N=5---as well as clusters with many nodes.
 The 50-node cluster example above is used only to illustrate why larger clusters are more fault tolerant.
 The definition of "many" nodes will vary according to your needs.
-For recommendations regarding cluster size, see [[Cluster Capacity Planning]].
+For recommendations regarding cluster size, see [Cluster Capacity Planning][plan cluster capacity].

 ### Offline Node Recommendations